kevinhartman/kevinhartman.github.com/tabs/about.md

 # MIT License
 ---

 First and foremost, I am **human**.
-I believe that kindness is the greatest virtue.
 If you need someone to listen, don't hesitate to write me.

 I am a software developer.
 This blog will focus primarily on my personal programming-related interests, including systems programming, operating systems, programming languages, and reverse engineering.